KnightPointSystems/kps_playbook/iteration-sizing.md

             Iteration Planning Definition
         </h4>
         <ul>
-            <li>is a shared SCOPING and understanding meeting for the product team</li>
+            <li>Shared SCOPING and understanding meeting for the product team</li>
         </ul>
         <h4 class="IPS-What" id="IPS-What">
             What Are We Doing